-If you pay your tax late, the department can charge you a late payment penalty.
-This penalty is $\frac{1}{2}$ of 1 percent (.005) of the amount shown as tax for each month or fraction of a month for which the failure continues.
+If you pay your tax late, the department will charge you a late payment penalty.
+This penalty is 1⁄2 of 1 percent (.005) of the amount shown as tax for each month or fraction of a month for which the failure continues.
 This penalty cannot exceed a total of 10 percent.